Ultimate-Coderz/AngelDoc/README.md

 ## How to run

 ### Prerequisites:
- `Please ensure that the following requirements are installed to run the Web-application:💻`
+ `Please ensure that the following requirements are installed to run the Web-application💻:`

   ✔	Java Runtime Environment (JRE)
   ✔	Oracle 11g Express Edition